monsonite/JAWS/README.md

 Some of the original chips used in FRED are obsolete and difficult to find.
 This includes the 74181 ALU and the 7489 16 x 16-bit memory.
 The simulation uses these original devices, but future versions will use modern, available components.

+Where the 7404 hex inverter was used I have substituted the 74540 octal inverter.

+The 74154 1 of 16 decoder is also obsolete, so I have substituted a pair of 74138, 1 of 8 decoders.

+The original FRED used 7475 and 74175 quad flipflops.
+In some cases I have substituted these for the more modern 74173.

+About 25% of the chips used in FRED are basic gates, NAND, NOR, AND, OR. and inverters, 7400, 7401, 7402, 7404, 7408, 7410, 7420, 7427, 7430.
+They are used for basic control logic and interfacing with the data bus.
+Modern Tristae devices could reduce a lot of this random logic.

+The 74181 4-bit ALU is virtually obsolete, but included here for historical accuracy.
+A future version will use the ALU based on multiplexers, as used on the Gigatron TTL Computer.
+Credit to Dieter Muller for this economical ALU design.

 I have added the following TTL devices to the "Digital" library.
 Please download these and add them to your library files.

 7475  Quad flipflop